0x5bfa/win32-commands/README.md

 # 🤖WindowsCommands

-Re-productized group of win32 commands included in windows
+Re-productized group of win32 commands included in windows.

+`Transfered from WindowsCommands organization I owned.
+Common files(like BuildMUI.bat) are more easily handled by consolidating them in a single repository.`

 ## License